 Kansai Airport is fully set up for tourists and has lots of information points to help you so once you have your baggage, follow the signs to the public transport and you’ll see lots of ways you can get to Kobe and tickets to buy.

-If you aren’t coming from the Airport then train is the best way to get to and from Kobe.
+If you aren’t coming from the Airport then the train is the best way to get to and from Kobe.
 Shin Kobe is the main train station however there are many JR (Japan Rail) stations lining the City too.

 Shin Kobe is the station for the Shinkansen train.
 I got the Shinkansen from Hiroshima to Kobe with a stop at Himeji Castle on the way.